iwasz/libstate/README.md

 ```

 # TODOs
+* [ ] How to prevent transition to self when global transition is trigerred (is that possible?)
+  * [ ] Either add a magic option somewhere like, preventSelfUponGlobal
+  * [ ] Or maybe I could make detecting current state inside conditions possible.
+That would be more universal.
+  * [ ] Or I could suggest (in the docs I mean) some kind of hack with boolean var.
 * [ ] Return neneric std::duration instead aof a std::chrono::nanoseconds
 * [ ] There should be an error when adding exit to entry like that : ```entry ([] {}, exit ([] {}))```.
 This is obviously a mistake.
 * [ ] When wrappers are sorted out, pay attention to function / method / lambda argument types (&, &&, universal && etc).